aditeyabaral/paper-talk-foundation-model-bert/README.md

         --input <path to directory containing .txt files> \
         --output <path to output directory>
         ```
+       Based on the datetime format used by your phone, you might need to modify the regex stored in
+       the `datetime_format` variable in the
+       `src/whatsapp.py` file.
+If you are unsure about the regex, you can use [regex101](https://regex101.com/) to test
+       it out.
+If you are unaware of how to write regex, feel free to reach out to me.
     3. You can now train the tokenizer on your data by running the following command.
 Modify L7
        in `src/train_tokenizer.py` to add the path to the newly generated `messages.json` file and then run the script.
         ```bash